A Christmas Story: Plot

 The front of the Parkers' house where A Christmas Story was filmed in the Tremont neighborhood of Cleveland's west side.
 The building was restored and reconfigured inside to match the soundstage interiors and is open to the public as A Christmas Story House.

 The film is presented in a series of vignettes, with narration provided by the adult Ralphie Parker.
-As a 9-year-old boy living in Northwest Indiana around the late 1930s, all Ralphie wants for Christmas is a Red Ryder Carbine Action 200-shot Range Model air rifle.
-Ralphie's request is rejected by his mother, his teacher Miss Shields, and a disgruntled Santa at Higbee's store, all of whom insist Ralphie will shoot his eye out.
+As a 9-year-old boy living in Northwest Indiana around the late 1930s or early 1940s, all Ralphie wants for Christmas is a Red Ryder Carbine Action 200-shot Range Model air rifle.
+Ralphie's request is rebuffed by his mother, then by his teacher Miss Shields when he writes about it in an assigned theme, and even by a disgruntled Santa at Higbee's department store, all of whom tell Ralphie "You'll shoot your eye out".

 On Christmas morning, Ralphie receives some presents that he enjoys, but is disappointed not to find the rifle among them.
 Ralphie's father ("The Old Man") directs him to one last box hidden in the corner, which proves to contain the rifle.
 Ralphie eagerly hurries outside to try it out, but when he shoots at the metal target he has set up, the BB ricochets and knocks off his glasses.
-Ralphie accidentally steps on and breaks the glasses while trying to find them; he makes up a cover story about an icicle falling from the roof of the garage and hitting his eye, which fools his mom and keeps him from getting into trouble.
+Ralphie accidentally steps on and breaks the glasses while trying to find them; he makes up a cover story about an icicle falling from the roof of the garage and hitting his eye, which fools his mother and keeps him from getting into trouble.

 That night, Ralphie goes to sleep with the gun by his side, as his adult self reflects that it was the best Christmas present he had ever received or would ever receive.